 No!
-When your prescription changes (which of course is very common) you can either have the prescription updated locally with your optical professional, or send them back to us and we will install your new prescription for $85, which includes return shipping back to you.
+When your prescription changes (which of course is very common) you can either have the prescription updated locally with your optical professional, or send them back to us and we will install your new prescription for $85.

 Yes!
 Monovision is becoming more common and we have many happy customers with this correction.
 Monovision can be terrific for normal day to day near vision tasks, but for fine detail work it can sometimes be problematic.
 In the frame, we either install:

 - We ask your optometrist for a prescription that corrects both eyes for near OR,

 - We install a light reading correction in the frames, if that is what the customer typically uses over his/her monovision while working.